 These seals are highly intelligent.
 They use a variety of loud vocalizations.
 They mate once a year and give birth the following year.
 During their mating and breeding season, they fast for 40 days and can lose up to 20% of their body weight.

 Northern fur seals are migratory.
 The females begin their southward migration in late October or November, while the males begin their journey in late August.
 They spend the next few months at sea.

 The northern fur seal spends most of its life on the beaches and waters of the Northwest Pacific Ocean.
 Its habitat range extends from Baja California at its southernmost point to the Sea of Okhotsk and the Bering Sea at its most northern point.

 In the summer, northern fur seals travel to various islands to breed.
 The places Biologists have seen breeding fur seals on the Channel Islands and the Commander Islands.
 South Farallon Island, off the coast of California, has seen a resurgence of northern fur seal rookeries in the past decade.

 The Pribilof Islands are one of the major breeding grounds for this species.
-In fact, the islands were once called the Northern Fur Seal Islands.
+The islands were once called the Northern Fur Seal Islands.
 More than 500,000 northern fur seals breed here each summer.